ucsd-cse125-sp24/group1-website/content/weekly-reports/week-03.md

 <!-- summarize your overall status for the week -->

+Towards implementing our game logic architecture, we encapsulated our game logic into various classes, like `Game` and `Entity`, and clarified their purpose.
+Now they are ready to handle player input.
+The team is overall more familiar with how their part of the codebase works.
+The graphics team also explored lighting.

+Our main priorities, broken down by team, are:

+- Players
+- Movement based on input
+- A demo world
+- Entity interactions

 <!-- add a statement summarizing the group morale (feel free to be creative in expressing your morale) -->

+On a scale from 0--9, with 0 being assgarbage and 9 being orgasmic, most of us feel around an 8.

 ## Individual statuses

+### Nick

 1. what were your concrete goals for the week?

+   Continue to find a way to organize the server-side game objects so that they can be easily converted into client-side renderable things.

-1. what goals were you able to accomplish?
+2. what goals were you able to accomplish?

+   Wrote a Game class that encapsulates all of the game logic and manages each player's inputs.
+I also started structuring out different types of Entity classes with Tyler that each represent concrete objects we're having inside the game, and we solidified what an Entity's role is actually supposed to be.
+Additionally, I started migrating the game state to be sent from the game object instead of just the physics world, but I think Marcelo and Tyler finished that transition(?)
+[I wasn't able to attend the group meeting because of LA Hacks so I'm a little lost on the current status of things and what people were/are working on] Notably, I did not accomplish getting player input to cause an object to move in the physics world.

-1. if the week went differently than you had planned, what were the reasons? note that this happens regularly...I would prefer you to be aggressive in what you want to try accomplish rather than limit yourself to goals you know you’ll easily achieve. so answering this question is more of a reflection on the development process and the surprises you encounter, it’s not at all an evaluation.
+3. if the week went differently than you had planned, what were the reasons? note that this happens regularly…I would prefer you to be aggressive in what you want to try accomplish rather than limit yourself to goals you know you’ll easily achieve. so answering this question is more of a reflection on the development process and the surprises you encounter, it’s not at all an evaluation.

+   I got a lot less done than I would have liked this week.
+Some of the lack of productivity was due to going to LA Hacks, some of it was due to finding housing, and in general, I feel like I don't have a good idea for what I should be doing next and what other people are doing.
+I feel like I need to get a direction again, because right now I feel a little bit directionless.

-1. what are your specific goals for the next week?
+4. what are your specific goals for the next week?

+   Get a player object working, set up a demo world with objects for the player to run around and jump on top of.
+Basically, get movement in a 3d space working and tune it (to a reasonable extent) so that it feels right.
+Start making game object collisions affect the Game state for certain interactions (like 2 objects colliding to make a larger or crafted object).

-1. what did you learn this week, if anything (and did you expect to learn it?)
+5. what did you learn this week, if anything (and did you expect to learn it?)

+   I learned a little bit more about cannon-es and how it structures its physical world.
+That's about it though.
+I picked up some tidbits about graphic and rendering, but nothing too big.

-1. what is your individual morale (which might be different from the overall group morale)?
+   what is your individual morale (which might be different from the overall group morale)?

-### Nick
+   Like I mentioned earlier, I feel a little directionless and that I need to meet up with the whole group again to get back on the same page and make sure no duplicate work is being done.
+I am also just starting to feel that lovely spring quarter burnout you get after doing school for 2 quarters back to back.
+I'm trying to get a roommate for a double for ~900 a month beginning towards the end of May so if you know anyone who needs housing, please let me know!

 ### Marcelo